 - Fan – if it’s a particularly hot day or your kitchen is really warm, use a fan to propel that warm air into the freezer.
 Exercise caution with the plugs and water.

 - Wait it out – Go old fashioned and simply wait it out.
-This is the safest way to defrost a freezer but also the longest.
+This is the safest way to defrost an American fridge freezer but also the longest.
 If you don’t have any contents that are at risk of thawing or time isn’t a factor, simply set your freezer up to defrost whilst you’re at work or out for the day.
 This method will take a few hours so when you return, it should be ready to use again.

 When that’s done or if you’re waiting, this is a good opportunity to get to work on those shelves.
 Run a cloth under some hot water and wipe away.
 Try and mop up any water as you go.

-This is also a good time to clean your freezer, since at least some debris will more than likely have built up in there.
+This is also a good time to clean your American fridge freezer, since at least some debris will more than likely have built up in there.
 Before you turn it all back on, make sure you’ve dried it out otherwise the ice will start building back up straight away.

 How Many Watts Does An American Fridge Freezer Use?

 This depends on your model.
 Typically, however, you’ll be looking at around 200-400W.
-As there isn’t a massive amount of scope for revolutionising the fridge freezer, manufacturers are looking to improve the efficiency of their models as this is a hot selling point.
+As there isn’t a massive amount of scope for revolutionising the fridge freezer, manufacturers are looking to improve the efficiency of their models all the time as this is a hot selling point.
 There’s not much point creating the biggest and best fridge freezer if it costs a small fortune to run!

 Check for the energy performance rating, too.
 This is important since if you’re on a budget and want to cut costs, it might be more beneficial to buy a more expensive model if it will save money in the long run.
-Remember, you should be powering this for 14 years so saving a couple of hundred quid choosing a cheaper model could actually come back to bite you.
+Remember, you should be powering this for around 15 years so saving a couple of hundred quid choosing a cheaper model could actually come back to bite you.

 How Much Does An American Fridge Freezer Cost To Run?

 This depends on the annual kWh of the model.
 Electricity is sold in kilowatt-hours which is devised by multiplying the kilowatts it uses by the hours in a day.
 Let’s take a 200W fridge for example.
 A 200W fridge is 0.2 kW.
 Multiply that by 24 and you get 4.8, so a 200W fridge will use 4.8 kWh in a day.
 If your electricity provider charges you 10p a unit, that’s 48p a day.
+It’s a good way of working out energy efficiency across American fridge freezers, but in reality the annual cost of running an American fridge freezer shouldn’t be more than £100 in a year.
+Some might be as cheap as £40 in a year or less, whereas most commonly, it’s around £60-70 in a year.

 If you’re looking at a few different models of American fridge freezers, it’s handy to figure out the annual cost of running it and factor that into your decision making.
 One particular model might seem like it’s a bargain, but really it costs a lot to run.